 Researchers are still trying to discover the exact biological cause of this condition.
 Currently, there is no clinical test to diagnose NCGS.
 Your doctor will therefore have to establish a clear connection between your symptoms and NCGS.
 They may ask you to keep a food and symptom journal in order to determine whether gluten is causing you problems.

 Once that connection has been established, you may be advised to follow a gluten-free diet.

-4 Links Between Celiac Disease, Gluten Intolerance and Osteoporosis
+4 Links Between Celiac Disease, Gluten Intolerance and Bone Health

 A study in The Journal of Clinical Endocrinology & Metabolism found that celiac disease was associated with a 69% increased risk of hip fracture and a 30% increased risk of any fracture.⁵

 There are several reasons for the increased risk of bone loss for those with celiac disease and gluten intolerance.
 They are: